You never know how an act of loving kindness will affect someone’s day–or even their life.

 Our circle was always a close knit neighborhood.
 Many moved away and some of us got older, but we would all get together for a fall cookout each year.
-I have watched some of these children grow from preschoolers to pre-teens over the last seven years.
+I watched some of these children grow from preschoolers to high school and beyond.

 Jenny and Rebecca shared the activities of their evening.
 They had attended a church Halloween party.
 One contest was a “Guess the number of M&Ms in the candy jar.”
 The winner would of course win the jar and its contents.
 Rebecca, came the closest to the right amount and won the prize.
 She was very excited–but she didn’t eat any of the candy.

 Rebecca, then only nine years old, thought of me after winning the jar of sweets and remembered I was by myself at home that night.
 She decided that she wanted to give the candy jar to me.
 As Rebecca shyly handed me the prize, I was overwhelmed by her love for me and my heart filled with even more love for this family.